hsldymq/shutdownKeeper/README.md

 ---

-This tiny package try to help you to better control your program's shutdown process.
+This small package aims to help you better control your program's shutdown process.

-It provides an easy way to perform graceful shutdown, by notifying subroutines with shutdown signal, to let them finish their work.
+It offers a simple way to perform a graceful shutdown by notifying subroutines with shutdown signals, allowing them to complete their work.

 ## Installation